Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Renewable Energy: Uses of Electromagnetism.md

 Power generation: How many watts are the bulbs you have at home?
 If it's this hard to turn a handle to make 10W of bulbs light, how hard would it be to power all the bulbs in your house?
 How about all the bulbs, TVs,... in town X?
 This is really where our power comes from, what better ways are there of turning the handle (wind farms are the easiest example for small kids
 - Hamster in a wheel.
 This is like bike light dynamos!
 Sadly hamsters don't travel in our boxes very well.
 - Wind power.
 You can try the model turbine with a hair dryer or fan.
 - Water power.
 We use these in dams where the water flows down and through a turbine.
 To use this put one end of the tubing on a tap and the other in the sink, this model the water flowing down hill.
+Fossil fuel and nuclear power plants use the same sort of turbine, but powered by steam rather than water.

-There's also the solar power but that uses a different principle.
+There's also the solar power but that uses a different principle - semiconductors.

 <br/>